savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 First, we seem to continually be refactoring component files to be _more_ flexible and reusable as we continue to find use cases for them.
 We focused heavily on creating paragraph types in Storybook, but as we build others section of our sites, we realize the shared styles and functionality can expand even further.

 Along the same lines, finding the right balance on how to break everything down within the paradigm of atomic design is a challenge.
-I personally have found that some things that began as an “organism” should more realistically be considered “molecules”.
+I have found that some things that began as an “organism” should more realistically be considered “molecules”.

 Another challenge has been creating templates that work appropriately for both Drupal and Storybook.
 What works to display something in Drupal might not work as well for Storybook.
 Overriding templates for fields changes the data flow so it becomes more necessary to pass Storybook literal templates as data instead of just data itself.